puetzp/vec2checkd/README.md

   ...
 ```

-The second mapping will only be applied every 300 seconds alongside the first one.
+The second mapping will only be applied every 300 seconds.
 The warning and critical thresholds are also considered before the final check result is sent to Icinga2.
 Given the PromQL query evaluates to a value of "130.0", vec2checkd sends status 1 (WARNING) and the following plugin output and performance data to the API.

 ```
 # plugin output
-[WARNING] Nginx ingress controller processes 150.0 requests per second (HTTP 2xx)
+[WARNING] Nginx ingress controller processes 130.0 requests per second (HTTP 2xx)

 # performance data
-'requests'=150.0;@0:200;@0:100;;
+'requests'=130.0;@0:200;@0:100;;
 ```

 There is a little more going on here, so check the [documentation](doc/configuration.md) about details on the placeholders in the plugin_output field, the thresholds, the performance_data object etc.